RoyEun/crumbs/README.md

 ## Table of Contents

 1. Usage
-1. Getting Started
 1. Prerequisites
-1. Installing Dependencies
+1. Running The App In Local Environment
 1. The Tech Stack
 1. Core Team
 1. Contributing